Be Tangential to Manifold: Discovering Riemannian Metric for Diffusion Models: Experimental Setup

-\paragraph{Implementation Details.} In Fig.~\ref{fig:concept} (left), we visualize the interpolation between $x_0^\sss{0} = (0.0, 1.15)$ and $x_0^\sss{1} = (-0.8, -0.6)$ with $N=100$ discretization points.
-Comparison methods include Linear Interpolation (LERP) \citep{Ho2020}, Spherical Linear Interpolation (SLERP) \citep{Song2021a}, and density-based interpolation based on the metric proposed in \citet{Yu2025}.
-We used the DDIM Scheduler \citep{Song2021a} and operated in the noise space at $t=0.02T$.
+In \cref{fig:illust} (left), we visualize the interpolation between $x_0^\sss{0} = (0.0, 1.15)$ and $x_0^\sss{1} = (-0.8, -0.6)$ with $N=100$ discretization points.
+Comparison methods include Linear Interpolation (LERP) \cite{Ho2020}, Spherical Linear Interpolation (SLERP) \cite{Song2021a}, and density-based interpolation based on the metric proposed in Yu et al.~\cite{Yu2025}.
+We used the DDIM Scheduler \cite{Song2021a} and operated in the noise space at $\tau=0.02T=1$.
 For our method and the density-based interpolation, we find the geodesic paths by minimizing the energy functional $E[\gamma]$.
-Both paths are initialized using SLERP and updated using Adam optimizer \citep{Kingma2015} for 1,000 iterations with a learning rate of $10^{-4}$.
+Both paths are initialized using SLERP and updated using Adam optimizer \cite{Kingma2015} for 1{,}000 iterations with a learning rate of $10^{-4}$.